CBD: A Powerful Mood Booster and EveryDay Aches and Pains Reliever

 The Endocannabinoid System

-The most exciting development in CBD research revolves around the influence that it has on inflammation and pain.
+The most exciting development in CBD research revolves around the influence that it has on inflammation and everyday aches and pains.
 This is all attributed to the body’s endocannabinoid system (ECS).
 CBD mimics our body’s endocannabinoids so that special receptors in the brain can help regulate our bodies.
 These endocannabinoid receptors, CB1 and CB2, are prevalent, with CB1 concentrated in the brain and CB2 in the immune system.[*][*]

 Now, CBD doesn’t directly bind to either C1 or C2.
 Instead, it prevents an enzyme within the body from breaking down the body’s own supply of endocannabinoids.
 In some people, this enzyme may be overactive, or the body may not be producing enough endocannabinoids to maintain effective homeostasis; so CBD can help to elevate the number of cannabinoid molecules in circulation.[*]